HarshithReddyG/CS5720-HomeAssignment1/Q1_Tensor_Manipulations/README.md

 Tensor Manipulation & Reshaping

-Overview: This code focuces on tensor manipulations using TensorFlow, including creating, reshaping, transposing, and broadcasting tensors.
+Overview: This code focuses on tensor manipulations using TensorFlow, including creating, reshaping, transposing, and broadcasting tensors.
 These operations are essential for handling multi-dimensional data in deep learning.

 Dataset: Tensors are generated randomly using TensorFlow functions.
 No external datasets are used

 Code Flow:
 i. creating a random tensor:
     Generates a 4×6 random tensor with integer values between 0 and 1 ii.
 Finding Rank and Shape:
     Computes the rank (number of dimensions) and shape (size of each dimension) using TensorFlow functions.